• Skip to primary navigation

 Disclosure: This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

-Having grown up in California, Mexican food is one of my favorites and actually, can work very well in a plant-based diet.
+Having grown up in California, Mexican food is one of my favorites.
+It can also work very well in a plant-based diet.
 These chiles rellenos are a perfect example.

 Veggie Chilies Rellenos